 The Android headunit software has found a factory config file saved on the storage.

 This would typically be installed in the factory to configure the software to match the particular configuration of the headunit components.
 A one-off operation that speeds up the production but will only be needed once.
-But without this file, the configuration will need to be manually adjusted to the hardware used, which would add to the time and cost.
+However, without this file, the configuration will need to be manually adjusted to the hardware used, which would add to the time and cost.

 Do you want to import?